 It will provide a direct connection to the city’s mass transit system and the expressway network.
 The project will also be accessible from both the Wireless Road and Rama IV roads.

-The development will also provide a direct underground connectivity to Lumphini MRT station on the main Blue Line.
+The development will also provide direct underground connectivity to the Lumphini MRT station on the main Blue Line.
 It is also well connected to the expressway, leading to the Bangkok International Airport and the city suburbs.

 The fully integrated ‘city-within-a-city’ district will span more than 16.7ha, including 8ha of green and open spaces.
 It will comprise 1.8 million square metres of next-generation office buildings, luxury hotels, retail spaces, and residential, hospitality and other cultural elements.